 You can make the edges square, or cut them to odd angles.
 Start with the 2 sides and make sure that you have one edge on each that are the same size.
 This common edge will form your back corner.
 Find a good angle for these walls and use them as a template for the floor and ceiling.
 Cut an opening in one of the walls.
 This will be used for lighting your subject.
 Make sure the opening matches the perspective of your wall if you didn’t cut a straight wall.

 The only tricky part about this is deciding how big to make your opening.
 I will suggest that it should in scale to a small to average size window on a wall.
-The smaller the opening, the light that will get in to your box – but if it’s too large, you’ll have a harder time controlling the light.
+The smaller the opening, the less light that will get in to your box – but if it’s too large, you’ll have a harder time controlling the light.

 Cut the pieces and tape them together so that everything is secure and light tight along the edges.

 Here’s what my first box looks like.
 I cut up some spare pieces of matte board and worked with some odd angles to get a little different look with the perspective.
 Nothing fancy here, just cardboard and tape.
 I’ll save this for other photography projects as well.